Disappearance of the Beaumont children: North Plympton excavations

 In November 2013, a one-metre-squared section of a factory in North Plympton, which had been owned by Phipps, was excavated.
 A ground-penetrating radar found "one small anomaly, which can indicate movement or objects within the soil", but the dig found no additional evidence and investigations into the site were closed.

-On 22 January 2018, Adelaide detectives announced that they would return to the factory site and conduct further excavations, after a private investigation sponsored by Channel Seven Adelaide.
+On 22 January 2018, Adelaide detectives announced that they would return to the factory site and conduct further excavations, after a private investigation sponsored by Channel Seven in Adelaide.
 The excavation, on 2 February 2018, took nine hours.
 Animal bones and general rubbish were found, but nothing related to the Beaumont case.